THE IDTA ARE ONE OF THE WORLDS LARGEST AND LEADING DANCE EXAMINATION BOARDS.

 The IDTA, International Dance Teachers Association, boasts over 7000 members in 55 countries around the world.
 Their head office is based in Brighton and they are recognised as one of the leading global authorities in dancing for amateur and professional dancers alike.

 The IDTA's roots can be traced back to a small group of founding members in Manchester in 1903.
-Who would have through then that this organisation would grow into a global leader in the dance industry?
+Who would have thought then that this organisation would grow into a global leader in the dance industry?

 The society offers exams for amateur and professional candidates across a wide variety of dance styles and for dancers of all ages and levels of ability.